Designing a Spirits Glass that Works

 tall glasses miss many character aromas

 Each different aroma has a different molecular mass.
 That means that gravity, as well as molecular shape affects larger mass aromas differently than smaller mass, simple shape aromas like alcohol.
 The closer your nose is to the liquid surface, the more aromas you smell.
 This is important for detecting all the spirit’s subtle aromas.
-The neck of the NEAT spirits glass is less than half the distance to the rim of a tulip glass, providing more complex character aromas to pass above the neck for evaluation.
+The neck of the NEAT spirits glass is less than half the distance to the rim of a tulip glass, providing more complex character aromas to display above the neck for evaluation.

 tulip glass aromas are a guessing game - No guessing with neat